 Just switched to Mac, new to everything.
-I'm wondering what program you use to clean registry and keep your Mac fast?
-What's the best Mac registry cleaner out there?
+I'm wondering what's the best app to use for cleaning registry and keeping Mac fast?

 Well, unlike Windows operating system, macOS does NOT have (or use) Registry.
 Thus there is no registry cleaner on Macs.
 If you find one that claims it does, beware that the app is probably a scam.

-In case you are interested, here's more information with which you can familiarize yourself along your Mac journey.
+In case you are interested, here's some information you can familiarize yourself along your Mac journey.

 Windows Registries vs Mac Preference Files